sripriyank/Data_Visualization/README.md

 ## Methodology:
 The Real estate Florida dataset holds details of Month of sale, Type of property, Area(ft.), Price, Country, State, it is vast data set which has 119,390 records from different countries.
 For this project I did data cleanup as our main goal is to focus on visualizations from combining the two datasets available.
 Real estate dataset has House age, Distance to the nearest MRT station, Number of convenience stores, latitude, longitude, house price of unit area, Date, Market segment for the Florida state for the years 2018, 2019 and 2020.
 I have taken these three years only because I have the property details for only these years.

 Variables which are used in “Real estate Florida” dataset are

+Variables which are used for visualization in “Real estate”

 ## Analysis: